halisalemi/ParsimoniousKClub/README.md

 6.7.
 To see the results for "CN formulation" where k=2, type " Kclub.exe S2 dimacs [folder address of the instance] \ [name of instance].graph" and press Enter.

-6.8.
-To see the results for "CN+ formulation" where k=2, type " Kclub.exe CutLike dimacs [folder address of the instance] \ [name of instance].graph 2" and press Enter.

 #### How to run the code for "Synthetic instances"